 If you or someone you love has been arrested in San Diego County, the first thing you should do is avoid speaking to law enforcement without an attorney present.
 Hiring an attorney right away can help you avoid incriminating yourself and provide you with the peace of mind you need to navigate this challenging process.

-San Diego criminal defense attorney Joni Eisenstein has been practicing criminal law for over 25 years in the San Diego courts.
+San Diego criminal defense attorney Joni Eisenstein has been practicing criminal law since 2003 in the San Diego courts.
 She is one of the most skilled, experienced and tenacious defense attorneys in the area who tirelessly fights for the rights of her clients.
 If you have been arrested and have questions about the arraignment process, contact the Law Office of Joni Eisenstein today to schedule your free consultation.